 With the enactment of Senate Bill (SB) 743, Caltrans is focused on maximizing efficient development patterns, innovative travel demand reduction strategies, and multimodal improvements.
 For more information on how Caltrans assesses Transportation Impact Studies, please review Caltrans' Transportation Impact Study Guide.
+Caltrans' acknowledges that the project Vehicle Miles Travelled

-Tom Smith, Senior Planner February 2, 2021 Page 2
+Payal Bhagat, Principal Planner March 29, 2021 Page 2

-Caltrans acknowledges that the project Vehicle Miles Travelled (VMT) analysis and significance determination are undertaken in a manner consistent with the Office of Planning and Research's (OPR) Technical Advisory.
-Per the DEIR, this project is found to have significant VMT impact and, subsequently, transportation demand measures have been identified to mitigate the impacts when possible.
+(VMT) analysis and significance determination are undertaken in a manner consistent with the Office of Planning and Research's (OPR) Technical Advisory.
+Per the DEIR and TRA-1, this project is found to have Less than Significant impacts with mitigations and, subsequently, transportation demand measures have been identified to mitigate the impacts when possible.